 Clinical tracking of notes is vital when it comes to reducing liability.
 EHRs often provide clinical tracking of notes to verify that all notes are completed and signed to support charges submitted to insurance plans.
 In addition to ensuring that confidential patient information is only sent to appropriate and authorized parties, this privacy-oriented feature also helps to reduce claim rejections and bottlenecks that could delay payments to the provider.

 It is helpful for practices to look for an EMR that provides more than just liability protection.
 Practices should look for an EHR system that streamlines the entire patient experience on a single platform by providing:

 - A secure place for policies, and procedures.

 - Best practices for passwords and security.

 Practice EHR Provides Liability Protection and So Much More

 Put the focus on patient care while having the peace of mind that comes with using the only medical software solution that secures every aspect of a practice's data-management cycle.
-Designed with today's overstretched practices in mind, Practice EHR works with any medical specialty to create a stronger patient-provider experience.
+Designed with today's overstretched practices in mind, Practice EHR works with any medical specialty to create a more robust patient-provider experience.

 - EHR Solution